FH2 Lot 6

-The lot is fully planted with a professionally designed food forest, including multiple banana varieties such as namwa and orito, grafted citrus (including oranges, tangerines, and lemons), grafted soursop, jackfruit, marang, mysore raspberry, yellow dragonfruit, taro, and yuca/cassava.
-The trees were planted over a year ago and some production has already started.
+The lot is fully planted with a professionally designed food forest, including multiple banana varieties such as namwa and orito, grafted citrus (including oranges, tangerines, and lemons), grafted soursop, jackfruit, marang, mysore raspberry, and yellow dragonfruit.
+The trees were planted over three years ago and some production has already started, including jackfruit and bananas.
 The area around the house is unplanted to leave space for vegetable gardens or other structures.
 The areas in between the trees are planted with rows of nitrogen fixing and/or chop and drop plants such as inga, flemingia, mexican sunflower, and vetiver grass.

 FH2 Property Development Fund